 First and foremost, particularly if you are shy, it’s essential to build your self-confidence.
 There is something naturally alluring about a woman who feels comfortable in her own skin.

 One way to build confidence may surprise you.
 Eat well and exercise!
-By eating healthy and exercising regularly, the natural endorphins released will make you feel happier, which naturally draws people to you.
+By eating healthy and exercising regularly, the natural endorphins released will make you feel happier, naturally drawing people to you.

 Another way is to actively question any negative self-talk or doubts that may make you feel unworthy of other people’s time and attention.
 If it’s an issue that routinely prevents you from meeting people or attending social events, it’s crucial to address your self-esteem issues.